BigIncomeParadise.com – GDPR Compliance

 • Accurate and where necessary, kept up to date.

-• Kept in a form which permits identification for no longer than necessary for the intended purposes.
+• Kept in a form that permits identification for no longer than necessary for the intended purposes.

 • Processed in line with the individual’s rights and in a manner that ensures appropriate security of the personal data, including protection against unauthorized or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organizational measures.